jdwije/LEWT/README.md

 cat invoice.yml | lewt pipe process -p invoice -m text
 ```

-LEWT can even help you generate statistics on the fly:
+LEWT can even help you generate statistics on the fly and supports embedded [metatags](#) in your extraction sources:

 ```
-# output a frequency table of hash tags #good-day, #bad-day by client
+# output a frequency table of hash tags #good-day, #bad-day by customer
-lewt -x calendar -p metastat --metatag good-day,bad-day
+lewt -x calendar -p metastat --tags good-day,bad-day

 ```

-For a list of options available from the CL run:
+For a list of options available run:

 ```
 lewt --help
 ```

-of course you can perform all of the above in library mode as well:
+You can perform all of the above using LEWT as a library in your projects as well.

 ```
+require "LEWT"

 options = {
 	:extract => 'calendar',
 	:process => 'invoice',
 	:render => 'liquid',
-	:target => 'ACME'
+	:target => 'ACME',
+	:dump_output => false
 }

-# setup
+# returns a hash containing the invoice data for further use
-l = LEWT::lewt.new( options )
+lewt_invoice = LEWT::Lewt.new( options ).run

-# do
-l.run

 ```

 ## LEWT Extensions

 LEWT by itself is basically just an extension system, all the EPR operations are performed by extensions making LEWT very customisable.
-Being a beta version of this software, I have shipped LEWT with some basic extension which I find useful in my day to day contracting operations but I'm hoping you all will replace them with better versions in time :) these *core extensions* as I will call them for now are:
+Being a beta version of this software, I have shipped LEWT with some basic extension which I find useful in my day to day contracting operations but I'm hoping others will replace them with better versions in time :) these *core extensions* as I will call them for now are:

 1. Calendar Timekeeping: Extract Time sheet data from iCal, OSX Calendar, and Google Calender sources and transform it for further processing.
 2. Simple Invoices: Process extract data as an invoice.
 3. Simple Reports: Process extract data as a report.
 4. Liquid Renderer: Liquid template rendering with support for text, html, and PDF tempting.
-5. Simple Expenses: Manage expenses with in simple CSV file and extract it to LEWT.
+5. Simple Expenses: Manage expenses with in simple CSV file and extract it into LEWT.
-6. Simple Milestones: Manage milestone payments in a CSV file and extract it to LEWT.
+6. Simple Milestones: Manage milestone payments in a CSV file and extract it into LEWT.
 7. Store: Persist lewt data as YAML formatted files.
 Re-use this data later.
 8. Metastat: Generate simple statistics from your data sources using embedded metatags.